MicrosoftDocs/supply-chain-center/articles/administer/schema/ordersource.md

 # **OrderSource**

-The order source entity refers to the source of the order
+The order source entity refers to the source of the order.

 |	Attribute	|	Datatype	|	Length	|	Primary Key	|	Description	|